zmarkan/cicd-workshop-cypress-vitesse/README.md

 - Go to API (left)
 - Generate New Token with read and write access
 - copy the token string to `credentials.toml` - `digitalocean_token`
+- The workshop host will provide a coupon code for you to use.

 #### Terraform Cloud